 Similarly for B

-are mole fraction of ‘A’ and ‘B’ in vapour phase and
+where and are mole fraction of ‘A’ and ‘B’ in vapour phase and

-assignmenthelp.net provides best Online assignment Help service in chemistry for all standards.
+assignmenthelp.net provides best Online Assignment Help service in chemistry for all standards.
 Our Tutor provide their high quality and optimized Tutorial help to fulfill all kind of need of Students.

-To submit Chemistry assignment click here.
+To submit Chemistry Course click here.

-Chemistry Homework Help | Chemistry Online Tutoring | homework help | Homework assignment help | Online tutoring services | Term paper help | Online Tutoring
+Chemistry Homework Help | Chemistry Online Tutoring | homework help | Homework Assignment Help | Online tutoring services | Term paper help | Online Tutoring